10 Leadership Lessons Learned in my Neighborhood

 9) The power of momentum.
 If others are seeing your vision materialize and it happens often enough it will create momentum.
 People will start acting without you and working on behalf of the cause they have rallied behind.

 10) Humility.
 People don’t seem to remember how it all started and you have to get good with it.
 I served on the Board of Directors for the American Marketing Association of Central Florida and some of the coaching was regarding, “check your ego at the door.”
-I finally learned that lesson at the front door to my house.
+I finally learned that lesson at the front door of my house.

 The outcome of getting what you want – especially if what you want is actually a better place for everyone is reward enough.